How to Care for your Implanted Venous Access Port

 - With one hand, feel for the edges of your port.
 Use this hand to stretch the skin across your port, to help hold the port in place.
 With your other hand, insert the needle through your skin and into the center of the port.
 Push the needle in until you hit the back wall of the port.
 Once the needle is in place, open the tubing clamp, and slowly pull back on the syringe.
 If blood flows back into the tubing and syringe, the needle is in the proper place.
 If you do not see blood, you will need to change the position of the needle.
 Close the clamp on the tubing.
-Ask your caregiver how to throw away the blood-filled syringe correctly.
+Ask your healthcare provider how to throw away the blood-filled syringe correctly.

 - You may need to cover the site with a gauze bandage while the needle is in place.
 This keeps air, dirt, and germs from entering the port.
-Ask your caregiver how often you should change the bandage if you leave the needle in place.
+Ask your healthcare provider how often you should change the bandage if you leave the needle in place.